douglasg14b/skillshare_scraper/Readme.md

 If you're chosing this path, I assume you know what your doing.
 You just need to do the following:

-1. Download the DB dump from here, unzip it.
+1. Download the DB dump from [here](https://mega.nz/#!UhZ3WR6b), unzip it. key: `!TL5f9YeqXK6ObfjyFuxK-6wEHHcfvGcyNOXHh6DJDXY`
 2. Import this into your MySQL/MariaDB database, the user may need to be changed, it includes the create schema (skillshare)
 3. Paste the contents of this repository wherever you need to to get it to run
 4. Proceeed to [Usage and Configuration](#Usage-and-Configuration)